Authorization and Approval

 3.2 At the time of establishment and/or renewal centres and research collaboratives must set out targets against which success can be assessed during a review process.

-3.3 The establishment of new centres requires the Planning and Priorities Committee to review applications and make a recommendation to Council for approval.
+3.3 The establishment of new centres requires the Planning and Priorities Committee (PPC) to review applications and make a recommendation to Council for approval.
 In the case of centres seeking incorporation, the committee will also make a recommendation to the Board of Governors for approval.

 3.4 Research collaboratives will be established through college approval process.
 The Dean/Executive Director will provide a recommendation to the Vice-President Research for the establishment of a research collaborative as outlined in the Guidelines for the Establishment of Research Collaboratives.